 A supervised, unpaid learning experience which takes place on site at a prearranged clinical facility.
 Provides students with the opportunity to perform clearly identified competencies within the clinical setting.
 Each credit is equivalent to 30 hours in the clinical setting.
-Prerequisites: entrance into the Dental Assisting program and DA 110, DA 115, DA 125.
-Corequisites: DA 120, DA 130, DA 134, DA 160, DA 181 Credits: 1 to 5
+Prerequisite: entrance into the Dental Assisting program and DA 110, DA 115, DA 125.
+Corequisites: DA 120, DA 130, DA 134, DA 160, DA 181.